GET A FREE CASE EVALUATION. NO FEE UNLESS WE WIN.

 Governments can also be liable for a truck accident.
 Generally, a city or local government must maintain its roads, infrastructure, and traffic signs.
 Federal and state governments may also have these duties and maintain federal and state highways.
 If anything has a defect, then the government may be liable.
 For example, suppose a city government is responsible for ensuring traffic lights are in working order, but a traffic light is broken down.
 If a truck runs the light and causes injuries, the government can be liable because it breached its duty to maintain the traffic lights.

-Types of Negligence in Truck Accidents
+Types of Truck Accidents Negligence

 Not every state has the same negligence laws.
 D’Amore Law Group has offices in Washington State and Oregon.
 While proving the four elements of negligence are basically the same from state to state, determining fault and compensation can be different.